wootfish/eli.sohl.com/drafts/ad-hoc-net-routing-idea.md

 [^3]: Using constant, globally fixed (and carefully determined) Bloom filter parameters.

-These Bloom filters can then be broadcast over radio to peers' immediate neighbors in the network.
+Peers can then broadcast these Bloom filters to their immediate neighbors in the network.

 Any peer, upon receiving one-hop Bloom filters from some or all of their own one-hop connections, can combine these filters via bitwise `OR` to compute the union of the sets these filters represent.
-This union is precisely the set of addresses and address prefixes that the local peer can reach in two hops.
+This union of one-hop filters is precisely the set of addresses and address prefixes that the local peer can reach in _two_ hops.

 These two-hop filters can then be sent to adjacent peers as well.
 Doing this allows everyone to compute three-hop filters.
 Sending these yields four-hop filters, and so on.

 Of course, this process can't continue indefinitely.
 Eventually these filters reach a saturation point and their false positive probability skyrockets.
 The point at which this happens is straightforward to model for any given tolerance.
 Regardless of how the saturation point is determined, this iterative process of computing progressively broader Bloom filters should continue until this point is reached.

-Rather than broadcasting an update whenever any of these filters changes -- which would take significant bandwidth -- peers could just broadcast these updates at regular intervals.
+Rather than broadcasting an update whenever any of these filters changes -- which would take significant bandwidth, since any change is likely to prompt changes in adjacent peers' filters, leading to instant exponential blowup -- peers could just broadcast these updates at regular intervals.
 We can even standardize an interval duration, although it's a given that not everyone will adhere to it.
-Regardless, we can check the effectiveness of this strategy heuristically: If most peers' interval durations are under, say, $$t$$ seconds, then even if peers' intervals are out of phase (as they inevitably would be), a peer's updated routing info would propagate at peers $$n$$ hops away after no more than $$n t$$ seconds.
+Regardless, we can check the effectiveness of this strategy heuristically: If most peers' interval durations are under, say, $$t$$ seconds, then even if peers' intervals are out of phase, a peer's updated routing info would propagate at peers $$n$$ hops away after no more than $$n t$$ seconds.
 With each interval the number of peers to which this info has propogated can be expected to grow exponentially.

+The overhead of these updates can be further reduced several ways.
+To begin with, sparse filters (as e.g. one- or two-hop filters likely would be) are very amenable to compression.
+Dense filters would be less easily compressed, but rather than broadcasting these directly on every update, a compressed version of the `xor` of a dense filter's old and new values -- which is likely to be much sparser -- could be broadcast instead.
+The filter's new value is then trivial to compute as long as the recipient has the old value stored.

-### Routing
+## Routing

 Now, say we have an arbitrary target address and we want to figure out which peers, out of everyone whose addresses are in our Bloom filters, have the closest addresses to our target.
 Recall that this is equivalent to figuring out whose address shares the longest prefixes with our target.

 To get started, we can simply consult our Bloom filters.
-Start with the full address, and query each local Bloom filter for it, starting with the one-hop filter and working outwards.
-If we get a hit, check for a false positive by querying for every smaller prefix as well -- if any are missing, we've hit a false positive (this does not eliminate false positives but does allow us to filter some out).
+Start with the full address and query each local Bloom filter for it, starting with the one-hop filter and working outwards.
+If we get a hit, check for a false positive by querying for every smaller prefix as well -- if any are missing, we've hit a false positive (this won't _always_ detect false positives, but allows us to filter some out).

 If no hits are found for the full address, repeat the process for the address's longest prefix; if no hits are found, repeat for the next-longest.
 Repeat until a hit is found, and note which filter it was found in.

 If this process determines that a given prefix is reachable in $$n$$ hops, the next step is to take our neighbors' $$n-1$$-hop filters and query these for the same prefix.
 If none turn up a hit, then our local hit was a false positive and we need to backtrack in the search of our local filters.
-If any of these $$n-1$$-hop filters does hit, however, then we've determined that (barring a false positive) the associated peer is the next hop in a minimal-length path to the peer whose address is closest to our target.
+If any of these $$n-1$$-hop filters _does_ hit, however, then we've determined (barring a false positive) that the associated peer is the next hop in a minimal-length path to the peer whose address is closest to our target.

 Once we've figured this out, we might contact the peer(s) whose filter(s) contained the hit and ask them to forward routing queries on our behalf.
-Then through them we can query their neighbors' $$n-2$$-hop filters to identify the next step(s) in the path to our target.
+Then through them we can query _their_ neighbors' $$n-2$$-hop filters to identify the next step(s) in the path to our target.
 Repeat this process and we'll eventually get where we're going.

-The precise forwarding/proxying mechanism here is left intentionally vague -- I'm imagining it resembling the protocol for establishing Tor circuits, but the specifics could go any number of ways, and I'm trying to avoid getting bogged down in details in this post.
+The precise forwarding/proxying mechanism here is left intentionally vague -- I'm imagining it resembling the process for establishing Tor circuits, but the specifics could go any number of ways and I'm trying to avoid getting bogged down in details in this post.

 Note that the iterative routing process is going to need to be able to handle Bloom filter false positives gracefully.
 This will involve some degree of backtracking.
-It might even be a good idea to try and preempt this by running parallel disjoint lookups, sort of like in S/Kademlia[^4].
+It might even be a good idea to try and preempt this by running parallel disjoint lookups, sort of like in S/Kademlia.[^4]

 [^4]: The analogue to S/Kademlia is limited, since that algorithm's underlying protocol stack is obviously very different, but their core idea applies.
-Carrying out a lookup over multiple disjoint paths in parallel increases the chance of following at least one path which does not contain malicious nodes; the same logic (and possibly even the same mathematical analysis) applies in the case of non-malicious interference, e.g. misleading routing info due to false positives from a Bloom filter.
+Carrying out a lookup over multiple disjoint paths in parallel increases the chance of following at least one path which does not contain malicious nodes; the same logic (and possibly even the same or similar mathematical analysis) applies in the case of non-malicious interference, e.g. misleading routing info due to false positives from a Bloom filter.

-### Connecting
+## Connecting

 What we have so far is a way of looking up an arbitrary target address and identifying, within the neighborhood of the network that we know about, the peers who have claimed responsibility for the closest addresses to this target.